plutomi/plutomi/README.md

 4. **Final Review** - Manually review the license for compliance.
 5. **Ready to Drive** - Applicants who have completed all stages and are approved.

-## Tech Stack
+## Infrastructure

-The frontend is built with [Remix](https://remix.run/) and [Express](https://expressjs.com/), while the API is written in Rust using the [Axum framework](https://github.com/tokio-rs/axum).
-All data is stored [in a single collection](https://youtu.be/IYlWOk9Hu5g?t=1094) inside [MongoDB](https://mongodb.com/), and we use [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) for blob storage.
-The event-driven architecture is powered by [Kafka](https://kafka.apache.org/), and we use [Valkey](https://valkey.io/) for rate limiting mostly.
-We send emails with SES, and setup SNS and SQS for email events.
-We have a handful of consumers all written in Rust which do all asynchronous work.
-We use [Axiom](https://axiom.co/) for logging and use [Kubernetes with K3S](https://k3s.io/) for orchestration.
-We plan to add [OpenSearch](https://opensearch.org/) for search and [ClickHouse](https://clickhouse.tech/) for analytics.

-### Event Streaming Pipeline

-We have a typical setup of three streams per _entity_ if you will: a main stream, a retry stream, and a DLQ stream, loosely based off of [Uber's Kafka Architecture](https://www.uber.com/en-JP/blog/reliable-reprocessing/).
+As shown in the diagram above, Plutomi follows a modular monolith architecture.
+The core components include a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API.
+All data is stored in MongoDB [in a single collection](https://youtu.be/IYlWOk9Hu5g?t=1094), with [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) for blob storage.
+Features like search and analytics are powered by [OpenSearch](https://opensearch.org/) and [ClickHouse](https://clickhouse.tech/), with [Valkey](https://valkey.io/) for caching.

+The system relies primarily on a single datastore, with asynchronous work handled by independent consumers written in Rust.
+These consumers process events without communicating directly with each other _or_ the API.

+The event-driven architecture, inspired by [Uber's Kafka Architecture](https://www.uber.com/en-JP/blog/reliable-reprocessing/), uses three topics per entity: a `main` topic, a `retry` topic, and a `dlq` (Dead Letter Queue) topic for handling failures.
+This allows us to replay events, retry failed events, and handle errors gracefully.

+For an in-depth overview of the Kafka topics and consumers, refer to the [EVENT_STREAMING_PIPELINE.md](./EVENT_STREAMING_PIPELINE.md)

+We run on Kubernetes with [K3S](https://k3s.io/) and manage our infrastructure with AWS CDK [for now](https://github.com/plutomi/plutomi/issues/994).
+For emails, we use [SES](https://aws.amazon.com/ses/) and normalize those those events into our Kafka topics.
+We also use [Linkerd](https://linkerd.io/) for service mesh and [Axiom](https://axiom.co/) for logging, but this is optional.

 ## Running Locally